hoffi21/elk_howto_pi/doku_elk_suricata.md

     adduser USER
     su USER

-*Mind to never start elasticsearch with root!*
+*!!Mind to never start elasticsearch as root!!*

 Download and untar it